-Insurance risk surveyors are expected to have or be working towards the Chartered Insurance Institute (CII) Advanced Diploma (ACII).
-Qualifications are offered at Certificate (Cert CII), Diploma (Dip CII) and Advanced Diploma (ACII) level and are organised in a modular structure in order to allow candidates to choose the most relevant modules and study at their own pace.
+Insurance risk surveyors are expected to have - or to be working towards - the Chartered Insurance Institute (CII) Advanced Diploma (ACII).
+Qualifications are offered at Certificate (Cert CII), Diploma (Dip CII) and Advanced Diploma (ACII) level and are organised in a modular structure in order to allow you to choose the most relevant modules and study at your own pace.

-Upon successful completion of the CII Advanced Diploma in Insurance you are entitled to use the designation 'ACII' and are eligible for chartered status (subject to having five years' experience, not necessarily post-qualification).
+Upon successful completion of the CII Advanced Diploma in Insurance you're entitled to use the designation 'ACII' and are eligible for chartered status (subject to having five years' experience, not necessarily post-qualification).

-It is becoming increasingly common for employers to also request National Examination Board in Occupational Safety and Health (NEBOSH) qualifications, such as the NEBOSH National Certificate in Occupational Health and Safety, which covers the following areas:
+It's becoming increasingly common for employers to also request NEBOSH (The National Examination Board in Occupational Safety and Health) qualifications, such as the NEBOSH National General Certificate in Occupational Health and Safety and NEBOSH National Diploma in Occupational Health and Safety.

 Some surveyors take the International Diploma in Risk Management offered by the Institute of Risk Management (IRM).
-The International Diploma provides an entry point to Certified (CMIRM) status and may be particularly useful for progression to risk management posts.
+As a Diploma graduate, you're eligible to apply for Certified Member (CMIRM) status and can use the title Certified Risk Professional after your name.

 Other training takes place on the job through in-house training programmes, mentor support, distance learning and some external training.

-Progression is usually clearly defined within each company: from trainee roles to senior surveyor positions, heads of departments or senior management roles.
+Progression is usually clearly defined within each company, from trainee roles to senior surveyor positions, heads of risk management departments or senior management roles.
 In general, the more senior the role, the more desk-based the work.
 Progression may lead to risk manager, senior risk manager and corporate risk manager positions.

-Some surveyors choose to specialise in an operational or technical field and deal with larger and more complex cases, while still retaining their competence in all general areas.
-With experience, others move from more 'straightforward' industries, such as retail, into more hazardous and complex areas, such as steel works, chemical manufacturers, electronics manufacturing and the automotive industries.
+You may choose to specialise in an operational or technical field and deal with larger and more complex cases, while still retaining your competence in all general areas.
+Alternatively, you may move from more 'straightforward' industries, such as retail, into more hazardous and complex areas, such as steel works, chemical manufacturers, electronics manufacturing and the automotive industries.
 It may be possible to move out of the insurance sector into areas such as engineering, construction and the public sector.